buildpacks/docs/content/docs/for-platform-operators/concepts/base-images.md

 ## Base image types

 A `base image` is an `OCI image` containing the base, or initial set of layers, for other images.
-It is helpful to distinguish between two distinct types of images, `Build` and `Run` images.
+It is helpful to distinguish between two distinct types of images, `Build` and `Runtime` images.

 ### Build image